 Build the granular base

-Place a layer of coarse gravel (40-60 mm) 15-25 cm thick, compacted in lifts, then a layer of fine gravel or coarse sand 5-10 cm thick for leveling.
-Use polypropylene geotextile between the natural ground and the granular base to prevent mixing and migration of fines.
-Finish with a 2-3 cm layer of leveled fine sand, which will receive the grids.
+Place a layer of coarse gravel (40-60 mm) 15-25 cm thick compacted in lifts, with a layer of fine gravel or coarse sand 5-10 cm on top to level.
+Use a polypropylene geotextile between the natural ground and the granular base to prevent mixing and migration of fines.
+Finish with a 2-3 cm layer of leveled fine sand that will receive the slabs.

 3

-Start from one corner and place the grids side by side.
-The side interlocking system connects the grids, forming a continuous surface that acts as a single unit under loads.
-Check leveling with a long straightedge: the top surface of the grids should be at the same height as the planned grass.
-For large or curved areas, cut grids with a hand saw.
+Start from a corner and lay slabs side by side.
+The lateral connection system locks the slabs together, forming a continuous surface that behaves as a single unit under loads.
+Check leveling with a long straightedge: the top surface of the slabs should sit at the same height as the planned grass.
+For large or curved surfaces, trim slabs with a hand saw.

 4